childmindresearch/synthdata/apps/presidio/QUICK_START_GUIDE.md

 # How to Use Presidio's Streamlit App Offline

+## ⚠️ Security Warning for PHI/PII Processing

+To minimize the risk of data leakage when processing sensitive information (e.g., PHI, PII), please follow these guidelines:

+- **Disconnect the machine from the internet** before loading or processing PHI
+- When finished, **close the browser tab and explicitly terminate the Streamlit process** in the terminal (Ctrl+C) before reconnecting the machine to any network
+- Consider running the monitoring script (see below) to verify no external connections

 ## Setup (One-Time, Requires Internet)

 1. After setting up the virtual environment and downloading package dependencies (see [README](../../README.md)), navigate to the app directory: